ctzurcanu/virtues/docs/systems/via.md

 - Romantic love: spouse/partner/boyfriend/girlfriend

 #### Social Intelligence
-"I am aware of and understand my feelings and thoughts, as well as the feelings of those around me."

 - Social awareness: what we sense about others
 - Social facility: what we do with our awareness

 ### Justice

 #### Fairness
-“I treat everyone equally and fairly, and give everyone the same chance applying the same rules to everyone.”

 - Fairness is a cognitive judgment capacity that involves reasoning and making judgments.
 It involves 2 types of reasoning: